kaycebasques/kayce.basqu.es/posts/15-minute-work-chunks.md

 <time datetime="2018-04-04">2018 April 4</time>

 <p id="summary">
-  An experiment in working on projects for 15 minutes each.
+  If you're feeling overwhelmed, try hacking away at each task for 15 minutes.
 No more, no less.
 </p>

 Today I was briefly overwhelmed with option paralysis.
 I have a lot of